rodrigoadfaria/obj-viewer/README.txt

   [Draw Triangles/Lines] toggle the method of drawing from triangles to line strip and vice versa.

-  [Rotation] rotate the scene by holding the left click and drag to any direction.
+  [Rotation] rotate the scene by holding the left click and dragging to any direction.

-  [Zoom in/out] zoom in/out the scene by rolling the mouse wheel.
+  [Zoom in/out] zoom in/out the scene by rolling the mouse wheel or by holding the right click and dragging to any direction.

 CONTACT
 -------